SEED-platform/seed/docs/source/matching.rst

 1. During the original deployment of this feature - This happens in order to initially normalize the existing data and establish all initial links.
 2. Whenever a user changes matching criteria - This happens in order to re-normalize existing data and reestablish links.
+As of this writing, before committing matching criteria changes, a user can view a preview of how their records will be affected as these are difficult to reverse.

 Note on In-Cycle Not-merged Matches
 """""""""""""""""""""""""""""""""""